 Almost every organization in the world knows by now that the 5S system is an efficient, low maintenance and high impact means of driving continuous improvement.
 The system itself can be used in offices, shop floors and software systems.
 So why is it that many who have tried this powerful tool only yield small returns or feel as though something is hiding?

 There are no two ways about it; some people will say spring cleaning and other people will say waste removal.
 Can't we all just get along?
 It does both.
 Move a tool that is used everyday from one side of the shop to the point of use and your transportation is minimized.
-Shine a machine up and discover not leaks, breaks or malfunctions; well, you've got a sanitary area that invites the spirit.
+Shine a machine up and discover leaks, breaks or malfunctions; well, you've got a sanitary area that invites the spirit.
 Whether you're removing waste or shining for inspection, hygiene or sustainment both are beneficial so why not do both?